zutshi/S3CAMR/README.md

 **Plotting: only supported for random simulations**

-- Plot all state variabless against time using either Matplotlib(mp) or PyQTGraph(pg)
+- Plot all state variables against time using either Matplotlib(mp) or PyQTGraph(pg)
     ```
     --p [mp, pg]
     ```